nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Discovery.md

 <br>

-## Nuxeo Configuration Parameters
+## Nuxeo Configuration Parameters and Service Contributions

-For calling the CIC Discovery service, you need to setup the following configuration parameters in nuxeo.conf.
+The service for calling the CIC Discovery service is configurable: You can contribute several XML extensions, each with a different `name`, then use this `name` when calling one of the operations.
+The plugin will then authenticate and connect to a `baseUrl` using the specified configuration.

+The plugin provides a `"default"` configuration, that uses the following configuration parameters that you should set in nuxeo.conf if you want to call only one possible application in Hyland Content Intelligence Cloud.

+#### Configuration Parameters

 * `nuxeo.hyland.cic.auth.baseUrl`: The authentication endpoint.
 The plugin adds the "/connect/token" final path.
 So your URL is something like `https://auth.etc.etc.hyland.com/idp` (This is the same parameter as for Knowledge Enrichment)
 * `nuxeo.hyland.cic.discovery.baseUrl`: The Discovery base URL.
 * `nuxeo.hyland.cic.discovery.clientId`: Your Discovery clientId
 * `nuxeo.hyland.cic.discovery.clientSecret`: Your Discovery client secret
 * `nuxeo.hyland.cic.discovery.environment`: The environment

+The following are not part of the configurable service:
 * `nuxeo.hyland.cic.discovery.default.sourceId`: The source ID to use when none is passed as a parameter
 * `nuxeo.hyland.cic.discovery.default.agentId`: The Agent ID to use when none is passed as a parameter